CircuitFlyer/Climb_and_Dive/index.md

 - The program code is written in Adafruit CircuitPython.
 CircuitPython is an easy to read and easy to learn language well supported by comprehensive learning guides on the Adafruit website.

 - Reprogrammable.
 Have another project idea in mind?
 The Xiao line of development boards have the same footprint and pinouts as the Adafruit QTPy size of boards.
 The Climb_and_Dive hardware platform is also a great starting point to use in developing code for your own project.
-It can also be programmed as an Arduino device if you prefer.
+The Xiao can also be programmed as an Arduino device if you prefer.